 Here, Taylor J. shares her insights about Chapter 9, which further explores the potential affect of Adult ADHD on the partner.
 She was diagnosed with ADHD in her 30s, her husband was diagnosed shortly after.
 They have four children.

 It Dawned On Me: Our Marriage Went Beyond “Quirky”

 It’s eerie, re-reading Is It You, Me, or Adult A.D.D.? after both my husband and I were diagnosed.
-Clearly, our relational patterns well fit the paradigm Gina presents here.
+Clearly, our relational patterns fit the paradigm Gina presents here.